If you are taking antidepressants and planning a pregnancy or get pregnant, talk to your doctor.

 What are the risks of not taking antidepressants?

-- You may not eat well or get enough sleep.
+- not eat well or get enough sleep

-- You may not go to the doctor as often as you should.
+- not go to the doctor as often as you should

-- You may deliver early and have a baby that weighs less than it should.
+- give birth early and have a baby that weighs less than it should

-- You will be more likely to have postpartum depression after the birth.
-Postpartum depression may make it hard to care for and bond with your baby.
+- also be more likely to have perinatal depression after the birth, which can make it hard to care for and bond with your baby.

-Do NOT suddenly stop your antidepressant if you find you are pregnant as relapse rates are high.
-68% of women with a history of depression who discontinue medication during pregnancy find their depression comes back.
+Do NOT suddenly stop your antidepressant if you find you are pregnant.
+Most women with a history of depression who stop taking medication during pregnancy find their depression comes back.

-Depression: Should I take antidepressants while I'm pregnant?
-Myhealth.Alberta
+Depression – should I take antidepressants while I'm pregnant?
+My Health, Alberta, Canada